mattdelphium/Delphium/README.md

 * [ ] Output annotated PGNs with embedded comments
 * [ ] Opening classifier for recurring repertoire weaknesses
 * [ ] Integration with Lichess and other platforms
+* [ ] Improve game analysis to highlight strong moves as well as mistakes
+* [ ] Board UI to visualise specific move feedback

 ---